Omkar211202/Omkar211202.github.io/content/MBA/Business Strategy.md

 - They may vary in terms of the target audience, distribution channels, pricing, technology adoption and customer focus.
 - These groups are often identified by the similar features they possess.

-- competitive analysis, market positioning, strategic decision making and industry structure.

 When an industry is building or evolving, the following stages may be observed:
 - Embryonic
 - Growth
 - Shakeout
 - Mature
-- decline
+- decline.

+The following phases are also highlighted in the BCG matrix.

 ---
 ## Internal Analysis

-JIO case

 - firm strength that helps the company to differentiate its products or achieve substantially lower costs for competitive advantage.
-- Apple is known for its design
+- Apple is known for its design, giving it competitive advantage.
 - Distinctive competencies are not copied easily given its complex nature or IP rights.

 Framework VRIO: